Lucasmomille/p7-groupomania-frontend/README.md

 No need to create tailwind.config.js etc.

 ## Create an admin profile

 You need to use Postman "/auth/signup"

+In the body paste this :
+{
+    "firstname": "FIRSTNAME_OF_YOUR_ADMIN",
+    "lastname": "lASTNAME_OF_YOUR_ADMIN"",
+    "email": "EMAIL_OF_YOUR_ADMIN"",
+    "password": "PASSWORD_OF_YOUR_ADMIN"",
+    "roles":["admin"]
+}
+Note that your password must contains uppercase, lowercase, symbole and number

 ### `npm start`